ArcanaFramework/arcana/docs/source/deployment.rst

 Python module containing a Pydra task followed by a colon and the name of the task, e.g. ``pydra.tasks.fsl.preprocess.fast:Fast``.
-Note that Arcana will attempt to resolve the package that contains the Pydra task and install the same version (including local development versions) within the Anaconda_ environment.
+Note that Arcana will attempt to resolve the package that contains the Pydra task and install the same version (including local development versions) within the Anaconda_ environment in the image.

-The inputs and parameters fields expose input fields to the user when the pipelines are run.
+The inputs and parameters fields expose input text boxes to the user when the pipelines are run.
 Inputs prompt the user to enter selection criteria for input data and are used by the entrypoint of the Docker containers to add source columns to the dataset (see :ref:`data_columns`).
 Parameter inputs are passed directly through the pipeline add method (see :ref:`Pipelines`).

 .. code-block:: python